FAQ

 If the application is approved by Foothills County, additional studies would be required at the Development Permit application stage.

 The parameters for the new TIA were determined in consultation with Foothills County and their requirements.
+Through these discussions, the TIA study area road network was identified and includes 15 intersections that connect the Oxbow development to the local, regional and provincial road network.

 Historically, Foothills County also completed two functional planning studies to determine the future cross section of Dunbow Road from 112th Street to Highway 2A (Macleod Trail).
 The findings from the two FPS studies were reviewed as part of the TIA study.
-These findings were used to align the recommendations of this TIA with the County’s long-term plans for Dunbow Road.
+These findings were used to align the recommendations of the TIA with the County’s long-term plans for Dunbow Road.

-Through the updated TIA, the following transportation network improvements have been identified at the following timelines.
+Through the updated TIA, the following transportation network improvements have been identified at the following timelines .

 • For the build out Stage 1 (2027) – Build community access intersection at Dunbow Road and 96 Street with southbound/northbound stop sign.